-Operation Chough started building a new partnership aiming to bring the chough back to another part of the coast where it was once common, the area around Dover in Kent.
+Operation Chough started building a new partnership aiming to bring the Red-billed Chough back to another part of the coast where it was once common, the area around Dover in Kent.

 An initial meeting was held at Paradise Park in December 2015 with Alison, Ray and David from Paradise Park, Malcolm Burgess author of papers on choughs, Professor Carl Jones (Durrell Wildlife Conservation Trust), Angus Carpenter (Wildwood Trust) and Lawrence Sampson (University of Kent).